IRS Forms

 Purpose And Scope Of Schedule D For Partnerships

 Schedule D answers one core question, what is your partnership’s net capital gain or loss for the year.
-You start with the transaction‑level detail on Forms 8949, separate short‑term from long‑term, pull in other capital items the 8949 does not carry, and produce a single net number that flows to Schedule K, then to each partner’s K‑1.
+You start with the transaction‑level detail on Forms 8949, separate short‑term from long‑term, pull in other capital items the 8949 does not carry, and produce net short‑term and net long‑term totals (line 7 and line 15) that flow separately to Schedule K, then to each partner’s K‑1.
 The IRS instructions list what belongs on Schedule D, this includes totals from Form 8949, capital gain from Form 6252, recognized like‑kind amounts and section 1043 sales from Form 8824, capital gain distributions, and your share of capital results from other partnerships, estates, and trusts.

 A quick framing helps: